smatiishin/Web-App-Work/README.md

 2. User role “teacher”: responsible for adding, updating, and removing courses from the major curriculum
 3. User role “student”: can register for a course or drop a course.
 This means that a student can add and remove courses from their account

+Refer to "Web-App-Screenshots" for the websites' login and student landing pages.